Taiwanese Mandarin: History and usage

 Large-scale Han Chinese settlement of Taiwan began in the 17th century by Hoklo immigrants from Fujian province who spoke Southern Min languages (predominantly Hokkien), and to a lesser extent, Hakka immigrants who spoke their respective language.
-Taiwanese indigenous peoples already inhabited the island, speaking a variety of Austronesian languages unrelated to Chinese.
+Taiwanese indigenous peoples already inhabited the island, speaking a variety of Austronesian languages unrelated to Chinese, mostly under the Formosan language grouping.
 In the centuries following Chinese settlement, the number of indigenous languages dropped significantly, with several going extinct, in part due to the process of sinicization.

 Official communications among the Han were done in Mandarin (官話 (Guānhuà, official language)), but the primary languages of everyday life were Hokkien or Hakka.
 After its defeat in the First Sino-Japanese War, the Qing dynasty ceded Taiwan to the Empire of Japan, which governed the island as an Imperial colony from 1895 to 1945.
 By the end of the colonial period, Japanese had become the high dialect of the island as the result of decades of Japanization policy.